 - Many seeds from fruit or vegetables you eat, are cross-overs and will not “breed true”; this means that if you plant the seed, you won’t get the same fruit from that plant.

 - Most seeds need to be sown at or around the same time, in the right kind of soil, with the right amount of water.
 Failing to pay attention to that usually means a failed crop.

 - It’s easy to get overwhelmed: so many different kinds of seeds, so many different kinds of vegetables.

-Hopefully, this tiny guide will help you on your way to a successful garden in 2017!
+Hopefully, this tiny guide will help you on your way to a successful garden!

 1. Plan your garden

-Before you start thinking about buying seeds, hopefully you’ll already have planned your garden.
-Maybe you already have a vegetable garden, maybe you’ve just freed up some space for a few garden beds, maybe you’re planning to have a container garden on your balcony; know exactly how much space is at your disposal before buying your seed.
+Before you start thinking about buying seeds, you should probably make a plan for your garden.
+Whether you already have a vegetable garden or you’ve just freed up some space for a few garden beds, or you’re planning a container garden on your balcony; know exactly how much space is at your disposal before buying your seeds.

-Before I start buying seeds, I make a list of everything we eat regularly: those are my top priorities.
-I might add something fun or pretty or exotic every now and then, but never too many at the same time.
+These days, before I start buying seeds, I make a list of everything we eat regularly: those are my top priorities.
+I could add something fun or pretty or exotic every now and then, but I never conduct too many experiments at the same time.